 Before the sideline antics, the questionable decisions, and the jaw-dropping plays, Odell Beckham Jr. was just a kid excelling at numerous sports.
 Beckham grew up in Baton Rouge, Louisiana., to the son of a former LSU running back, Odell Beckham, and an All-American sprinter, Heather van Norman.
 Thanks to his genes, Beckham Jr. was a star from the start.

-Considered an elite youth soccer player, OBJ elected to focus on football, his first true love and the predominant sport in America, and while at Isiodore Newman School, Beckham shattered numerous records and drew the attention of scouts nationwide as a four-star receiver.
+Considered an elite youth soccer player, OBJ elected to focus on football, his first true love.
+While at Isiodore Newman School high school, Beckham shattered numerous records and drew the attention of scouts nationwide as a four-star receiver.
 He was athletic, big, and played the game with a tangible passion.

-Since entering the league, Beckham has been selected for thee Pro Bowls and two All-Pro teams while constantly drawing national attention for his amazing, acrobatic catches and absurd off-field antics.
+Since entering the league, Beckham has been selected for thee Pro Bowls and two All-Pro teams.
+Weekly, the star receiver constantly draws national attention for his amazing, acrobatic catches and absurd off-field antics.
 With Eli Manning’s career on the decline, it will be up to OBJ to carry the team and keep the Giants relevant in New York.

 At Pewaukee High School in Pewaukee, Wisconsin, J.J. was a four-year letter winner in four sports.
 Playing tight end and defensive end, Watt was named to the first-team All-State.
 In the shot put, Watt set his school’s record and won the state championship.
 In spite of his abilities, he was only considered a two-star recruit.